storj/docs/code/Dependencies.md

 ## Updating a dependency

-When updating a dependency it's usually sufficient to skim over the code and, if something looks weird then do a similar review as above.
+When updating a dependency it's usually sufficient to skim over the code.
+When something looks weird then it's suggested to do a similar review as above.

+When a large amount of code has changed then reading through the changelog before jumping into the code.
+Sometimes reviewing one commit at a time can be easier than the whole diff at once.

 ## Finding the changed code in dependencies